Kasjan4/trivia/README.md

       <div className="row text-center">
 ```

-After mapping the question array, which we recieved from our API, we used a mixture of useState and array index to generate and update the questions.
+After mapping the question array, which we received from our API, we used a mixture of useState and array index to generate and update the questions.
 We tracked the users score and the amount of questions they answered  to know when to end the quiz.

-The data from our API presented HTML symbols which wouldnt render in our page, so we had to substitute for example /&quot;/ to "".
+The data from our API presented HTML symbols which wouldn't render in our page, so we had to substitute for example /&quot;/ to "".

 ```js
 {gamePlay ? <div>